AyoItsEmilio/Trivia-Smack/README.md

 Go here http://trivia-env.vwcgzcxeet.us-west-2.elasticbeanstalk.com/index.html to play

 Uses AWS Codepipeline for Continuous Integration.
-Code changes trigger deployment to our production server in AWS (http://trivia-env.vwcgzcxeet.us-west-2.elasticbeanstalk.com).
+Code changes trigger deployment to our production server in AWS (http://trivia-env.vwcgzcxeet.us-west-2.elasticbeanstalk.com.
+It's purely RESTful so don't expect to see anything when you go to the url).

 Requirements: eb CLI (`pip install awsebcli`)